alexksikes/evernote-classify/README.md

-geeknote-classify
+evernote-classify
 =================

-Geeknote-classify is a fork of [Geeknote][0] which adds automatic classification of your Evernote notes into notebooks.
+Evernote-classify is a fork of [Geeknote][0] which adds automatic classification of your Evernote notes into notebooks.
 At the moment the program only provides recommendations of last five recently updated notes.